 The purpose of HBU Student Health Services is to promote the wellness of the campus community.
 Services are provided to all students who are currently enrolled.
-Clinic hours are posted and published.
-The telephone number for the clinic is 281-649-3000, ext.
-2235.
+Clinic hours are posted on line and outside their office.
+The telephone number for the clinic is 281-649-3643.
 An attending family practice physician supports the clinic.
-The clinic is located on the upper level of the M. D. Anderson Student Center in the Student Life Office suite.
+The clinic is located on the first floor of The Lake House.
 A minimum fee is assessed for services rendered.